mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 | `fd_control_plane_allow_edit` | users need the permission to edit runtime status                   |

 :::info
-When Rönd is enabled for a pod, then the default policy is _deny-all_ the incoming connections.
+When Rönd is enabled for a pod, then the _deny-all_ default policy is applied the incoming connections.
 For this reason it is also useful to introduce the `allow_all` policy,
 :::

-In the code block show below are reported the policies definitions that are named in the table above.
-These can be copied directly within in your project
+In the code block shown below are reported the policies definitions above described.
+These can be copied directly within your project
 _Authentication Management_ section alongside their tests.

 ```rego title="Authorization Management Policies"